Congress: Links to Information about Congress, Congressional Publications, and the Senate and the House of Representatives

 - Journal of the U.S. House of Representatives

 - Like the Senate, the House has kept a record of its proceedings since the first meeting.
-This site currently covers the years of the first forty-three Congresses, 1789-1875.
+This site from the Library of Congress covers the first forty-three Congresses, 1789-1875.

 Top of Page